jwats164/Team3Project/Technical Design/DataStoragePlan-ImplementationLanguage-Framework.md

 ## Why Java?
 [**Java Tutorial**](https://www.w3schools.com/java/default.asp)

-Outside of Java being a well-known language by the majority of the development team, it also has a great number of positive impacts it possesses that other languages may not.
-This will make using the framework simpler to work with since all of the beneficial characteristics of Java will be incorporated into that software as well.
+Outside of Java being a well-known language by the majority of the development team, it has a great number of positive impacts that other languages may not.
+This will make using the framework simpler to work with, since all of the beneficial characteristics of Java will be incorporated into that software as well.

 - **Strong Library:** Java has a robust and extensive standard library that provides a wide range of built-in classes and methods, making it easier for developers to perform common tasks without having to write code.
 This accelerates development and ensures consistency across projects.